BitBoxSwiss/bitbox-wallet-app/README.md

 ## Tech Stack

 The wallet UI is a [preact](https://preactjs.com/) single page webapp.
-It sources its data from a HTTP server (regular data endpoints and websockets, as well as the static assets).
+It sources its data from the backend written in Go.

-Go is used for all the backend code, and for creating a local webserver to serve the UI.
-The UI assets (html, js, css, images, ...) are also statically built in.

-The Go library is compiled as a static C library which exposes one function only: `serve()`, which, when called, spins up a local webserver that serves the assets and the API.

 The Desktop app is a static C++ Qt5 program containing only a `WebEngineView`, displaying the UI.

+Static assets are sourced from a Qt rcc file, and the dynamic data is bridged from Go with WebChannels.

+The Go library is compiled as a C library which exposes two functions only: one to set up the bridge, and one to invoke calls in the backend.

 Similarly to the Desktop variant, the Go library can be statically compiled and added to an Android Studio / XCode project.
 This is not part of this repo yet.